The Korean Skincare Routine

 Step 3: Exfoliate or Mask

 At night, you can exfoliate your skin or use a skin mask every so often.
-You don't want to do this every day, as it could irritate your skin, but doing it at least once a week will help to remove dead skin to keep your face looking bright and feeling soft.
-Wash-off masks can be used as you please - these masks are left on for 15-20 minutes before you wash them off.
+If you like, you can do this as your second cleanse.
+For exfoliating, you don't want to do this every day, as it could irritate your skin.
+Doing it at least once a week will help to remove dead skin to keep your face looking bright and feeling soft.
+Wash-off masks can be used as you please - these masks are left on for 15-20 minutes before you wash them off, and can help with different skin issues like redness, acne, and more.

 Step 4: Toner